sassoftware/sas-portal-app/README.md

 | Page Templates | N/A | tbd | tbd | tbd |

 Synchronize here refers to the concept of determining that there is a new shared content for a user and adding that content to the user's portal view.

+## Differences with SAS Information Delivery Portal ##

+Beyond the items marked as not available or tbd in the [Roadmap](#roadmap) section, here is a list of the major differences between the existing SAS Information Delivery Portal and this offering:

+- The process for onboarding new users is different.
+See [Onboarding new users](#onboarding-new-users) for more information.
+- The process for deleting shared content is different.
+See [Deleting shared content](#deleting-shared-content) for more information.
+- Can add only 1 page or portlet at a time (previous SAS Information Delivery Portal allowed for creation of multiple at one time)
+- The search syntax is slightly different.
+The following is supported:
+  - * = all
+  - single words separated by spaces (search results match any of the individual words)
+  - phrases, each surrounded by "" and if multiple, each phrase separated by spaces (search results match any of the phrases)

+    NOTE: The SAS Information Delivery Portal allowed you to mix and match single words (not surrounded by quotes) and phrases (surrounded by quotes).
+This implementation only supports either no quotes in search string or each phrase/word surrounded by quotes.

 ## Contributing